Sujayketkar/SujayKetkar/README.md

 - 📄 Know about my experiences https://www.linkedin.com/in/sujayketkar

-- ⚡About me **I’ve spent 14 years as a Recruiter and HR Manager in a variety of settings which has allowed me to see the Software Product, Services and HR world first hand.
-In my experience within Human Resources, I've utilized data to establish benchmarks for compensation, salary trends, offer ranges, and workforce requirements.
-Proficiency in data analysis has enabled me to establish equitable yet competitive pay structures.
+- ⚡About me **With over 14 years of immersive experience as both a Recruiter and HR Manager across diverse industries, I've gained invaluable insights into the intricate dynamics of the Software Product, Services, and HR domains.
+Throughout my tenure in Human Resources, I've leveraged data-driven methodologies to meticulously craft benchmarks for compensation, dissect salary trends, delineate offer ranges, and delineate workforce prerequisites.

+My proficiency in data analysis has not only empowered me to discern and adapt to market fluctuations but has also facilitated the establishment of equitable yet compelling pay frameworks.
+By synthesizing intricate data sets, I've been able to ascertain the delicate balance between competitiveness and fairness, ensuring that organizations remain attractive to top talent while fostering  pay equity and satisfaction.

 </p>